stucco/document-service/Godeps/_workspace/src/github.com/boltdb/bolt/README.md

 ## Project Status

-Bolt is functionally complete and has nearly full unit test coverage.
-The library test suite also includes randomized black box testing to ensure database consistency and thread safety.
-Bolt is currently in use in many projects, however, it is still at a beta stage so please use with caution and report any bugs found.
+Bolt is stable and the API is fixed.
+Full unit test coverage and randomized black box testing are used to ensure database consistency and thread safety.
+Bolt is currently in high-load production environments serving databases as large as 1TB.
+Many companies such as Shopify and Heroku use Bolt-backed services every day.

 ## Getting Started